Travel tips for Long Term Travel in Australia

 Housesitting in Australia

 Housesitting is the best among all sustainable ways for funding and travelling long term in Australia.
 I had my first house sit in Sydney and loved it.
 This year I house sat in Perth twice and am looking forward to more house sit assignments in new corners of Australia.
 Housesitting is by far my favourite way of staying on long-term travels because it gives me full freedom of having a comfortable home for myself while looking after it and enjoying the company of one or two pets.
-Having plenty of time to focus on myself and do solid work with no distractions is gold.
+Having plenty of time to focus on me and do solid work with no distractions is gold.

 Connecting through Travel Networks

 A travel network can be helpful for short stays from one to three days.
 There are women-only travel networks where fellow solo travellers meet up and exchange experiences.
 I have used broads abroad for over five years in Australia, met lovely women and made long-lasting friendships.
 This travel network stopped existing, though.
-On Facebook, there are plenty of Women Travel Forums or if you prefer using Couchsurfing is also a good option.
+On Facebook, there are plenty of Women Travel Forums and if you prefer using Couchsurfing is also a good option.

 Considering volunteer work in Australia.